LABORA-INF-UFG/fa-5glena/README.md

 Note: At the end of the simulation, the results are stored in "sim_results" subdirectory.

 ### Validation
 The "OptmTx_UMi_algorithm.cc" code runs optimized transmission power allocation algorithm.
-To run random transmission power allocation scenario, substitute the function "CalculateMinimumTxPowerForUE()" function by another code that reads transmission power from "random_txpower_dbm.csv" file found in the repository.
+To run random transmission power allocation scenario, substitute the function "CalculateMinimumTxPowerForUE()" function with code that reads transmission power from "random_txpower_dbm.csv" file found in the repository.
 To run maximum uniform transmission power allocation, substititute the function "CalculateMinimumTxPowerForUE()" with code that allocates maximum transmission power for all user equipments (UEs).